kampsy/gwizo/README.md

 Vowels, Consonants and Measure
 ====================================================
-gwizo returns a type called Octopus with has the following fields The ingested string Word, VowCon which is the vowel consonut pattern and the Measure value [v]vc{m}[c]
+gwizo returns a type called Octopus which has the following fields; The ingested string Word, VowCon which is the vowel consonut pattern and the Measure value [v]vc{m}[c]
 <pre>